isomerpages/pa-corp/_sparks-volunteer-programmes/Arts & Heritage/Art Dream Alive.md

 						:
 					</td>
 					<td width="75%">
 This programme aims to improve senior arts creativity to explore and share their dreams through creative fine art using different mediums.
-Volunteers are needed guide the seniors on different medium of topics each month
+Volunteers are needed to guide the seniors on different medium of topics each month
 					</td>
 				</tr>
 				<tr>